-The NACDA published a study in 2014 that examined the nature, extent, and pattern of consumption of different drugs among the prison population in the Republic of Ireland (Drummond et al. 2014).
-A summary was included in the 2014 National Report (see Section 4.3.2).
+The NACDA published a study in 2014 that examined the nature, extent, and pattern of consumption of different drugs among the prison population in Ireland (Drummond et al. 2014).
+A summary was included in the 2014 national report.

 T1.3 Drug-related health responses in prisons